 At the academy, we constantly had Vietnam in the forefronts of our minds.
 We observed a tradition of silence in our mess hall and the ringing of the bell when we heard that another of our alumni had been killed in Vietnam.

 We studied history and recognized the brutality of the dictatorships of Hitler, Stalin and Mao, and we believed our cause was noble and just.
 But not all concurred outside the walls of the Academy.
-I recall how our Brigade of Midshipmen marched to the stadium for a football game on a Saturday and college students from a nearby campus would jeer and spit.
+I recall our Brigade of Midshipmen marching to the stadium for a football game on a Saturday.
+College students from a nearby campus would jeered and spit.

 “So, what did you do in the war, daddy?”
 I served on the USS Mahan, a guided missile frigate responsible for directing aircraft from carriers onto targets in North Vietnam.
 Our unit provided anti-aircraft protection to the task force and shore bombardment.
 The station was in the Gulf of Tonkin, north of Yankee Station, across from Hainan Island and close to Haiphong.

-We had a “spook shack” on the fantail for a few weeks.
+A “spook shack” appeared on the fantail for a few weeks.
 Navy cryptologists and other spooky dudes manned this box and monitored enemy radio traffic.
 With the mining of Haiphong Harbor, Soviet ships attempted to bring armaments to the North Vietnamese Army (NVA).
 China supported the Ho Chi Minh regime, so our spooks performed a wide array of monitoring.

 Unfortunately, we got little sleep since replenishment for fuel, food and ammo occurred every other night, in addition to 12-hour watches.
 Typically, we would average 2-4 hours’ sleep during these intense periods which came far too frequently.